keboola/docker-bundle/ENVIRONMENT.md

 ### Input Mapping

-As a part of container configuration you can specify tables and files that will be downloaded and provided to the container.
+As a part of configuration you can specify tables and files that will be downloaded and provided to the container.

 #### Tables